What I do

 I'm a Digital Product Designer focusing on web and application design located on the outskirts of Rochester, NY.
 I have a multi-disciplinary design background and I aim to help make people's interactions with their software as frictionless as possible.

-I am Head of Design at RV LIFE & Social Knowledge.
+I am the Director of Design & Research at RV LIFE & Social Knowledge.
 Our design team works with multiple product teams to help turn complex products into useful tools that help people feel comfortable and in-charge of their digital experience.

 I have always had an interest in design.
 I remember first really beginning to notice the nuances of design and style while being around classic cars.
 I grew up around people restoring and modifying Muscle Cars from the mid-1960’s to early-1970’s.
 My father was always wrenching on his cars, and I loved going with him to car shows and meets.
 I always loved looking for cars I didn’t recognize, or guessing ones that I thought I did.
 I’d always focus on the cars badges and emblems.
 My interest in classic cars grew, as did my interest in other design disciplines like architecture, which took me deep into the design of buildings and cities.